gallegojm/Arduino-Ftp-Server/README.md

 FileZilla:
 To force FileZilla to use the primary connection for data transfers:
-Go to File/Site Manager then select you site.
+Go to File/Site Manager then select your site.
 In Transfer Settings, check "Limit number of simultaneous connections" and set the maximum to 1

 Firefox: